FAQs

 “Do academic coaches provide career counseling and course advising?”

 No. For career counseling, visit Career Services.
-For help choosing courses, understanding requirements, etc., visit Academic Advising in the Steele Building.
+For help choosing courses, understanding requirements, etc., visit Academic Advising.

 “Can academic coaches help me add/drop a course?”

 No, the Learning Center cannot help you add or drop a course.
-Meet with an Academic Adviser in the Steele Building.
+Meet with an Academic Advisor.

 To learn more about academic coaching, see our Academic Coaching FAQ.